MCL-GAN: Generative Adversarial Networks with Multiple Specialized Discriminators: MCL-GAN

 \subsection{Choice of number of discriminators}

-A remaining concern is that we need to find the optimal number of discriminators while such information is not available in general as in many clustering tasks.
+A remaining concern is how to find the optimal number of discriminators while such information is not available in general as in many clustering tasks.
 If the number of discriminators is much larger than the optimal one, it is more desirable to focus on training a subset of discriminators than dividing the dataset into many minor clusters forcefully.

-To ease this issue, we employ $L_1$ regularization on the outputs of the discriminators, which encourages the sparsity of the discriminator selection and leads to more desirable clustering results.
-Hence, even in the case that we are given an excessively large number of discriminators, our algorithm converges at good points by using a small number of discriminators in practice.
-It is true that this strategy may not always lead to the optimal number of discriminators and has conflict with the balance loss in \eqref{eq:balance}.
-However, the balance loss fades away as training goes, and our model identifies a proper number of clusters by deactivating a subset of discriminators.
-This sparsity loss may be useful when we learn on the examples drawn from unknown distributions.
+To ease this issue, we augment the $\ell_1$ regularization loss to the discriminator side with a weight $\gamma$ and encourage the sparsity in the discriminator selection for more desirable clustering results.
+Hence, even in the case that we are given an excessively large number of discriminators, our algorithm converges at good points by using a small subset of discriminators in practice.
+It is true that this strategy may not always lead to the optimal number of discriminators and have conflicts with the balance loss in (\ref{eq:balance}).
+However, the balance loss fades away as training goes on, and our model identifies a proper number of clusters by deactivating a fraction of discriminators adaptively.
+This sparsity loss would be useful when we learn on real world datasets, where the examples are drawn from unknown distributions.